OPEC Cuts Supply by 2.0 (really 1.0) Million b/d in November

 Relations with the U.S. and Europe

 The US has a few ways to offset this supply cut.
-First would be an extension of the SPR release or delay the “payback” of crude to the SPR.
+First would be an extension of the SPR release or delay in the “payback” of crude to the SPR.
 Additionally, the US can continue easing sanctions on Venezuela, which could bring production and exports up by about 250 to 400,000 b/d.

 This agreement is moderately bullish for prices since the market is indeed in surplus today.
 Next month’s decision on OPEC+ production in December will determine if it becomes a more substantially bullish development for the winter.